 Submit and Commit

 After I was convicted to submit in everything, I knew I had to lay all objections aside out of obedience to God’s word and begin doing it.
 I committed to it in my heart and made a commitment to my husband to follow his leadership in everything.
-My commitment has helped me, but it is not the reason I continue to submit; that is God’s word.
+My commitment has helped me, but it is not the reason I continue to submit.
+That is due to God’s word and the work He continues to do in my heart.
 Also, my commitment did not come out of the blue.
 We had talked about it a lot beforehand.
 Remember, talking is important!
 At some point in your conversations with your husband, I recommend letting your husband know about your commitment and make a commitment to him too.
 Additionally, ask for help to walk the talk.

 Ask for Accountability

 Making a change like this is not easy.
 Thankfully, we are far from alone as we seek to obey God.
 We have the continued help of the Scriptures and the Holy Spirit.
-The awesome thing is: God works in us!
+The awesome thing is God works in us!
 (Philippians 2:13, Hebrews 13:20-21) Some of us may also be able to avail ourselves to another source of help, our husbands.
-I recommend being ready to hear from your husband as you seek to submit as to the Lord in everything to him.
+I recommend being ready to hear from your husband as you seek to submit to him as to the Lord in everything.

 Christians often talk about “accountability”, but how often does that appear in marriage, a relationship where the other person should certainly have your best interest at heart?
 Could not accountability between a husband and wife have great impact?
 Yes, it would require humility, honesty and trust; but why not try it?
 It can work both ways too, where you both turn to each other for feedback, encouragement from the Scriptures, confession, and forgiveness.
 I have found it very helpful to have my husband’s help in my submission.
 He has reminded me of relevant verses and been ready to forgive me when I fail.
 I know this may not seem like a good idea to some wives for lots of different reasons.
 I am sensitive to that and would love to go through them, but I request that we lay that aside for a while for the sake of the wives who can turn to this source.
 I do not want to fail to mention this for those who could benefit by it.